 Writing Research Assistantship for the Magid Center for Undergraduate Writing

-Alyssa D. “Adare” Smith, a PhD student in English, was awarded the 50% effort graduate assistant assistantship for the Magid Undergraduate Center for Writing where she will offer outreach and promotional support for various programs and endeavors across multiple platforms.
+Alyssa D. “Adare” Smith, a PhD student in English, was awarded the 50% effort graduate assistantship for the Magid Undergraduate Center for Writing where she will offer outreach and promotional support for various programs and endeavors across multiple platforms.

 In her submission, Smith described how her personal interest in public-facing education and outreach compelled her to apply for the Magid Center writing research assistantship: